CME Program for Medical Professionals

 Dr. Schwartz is an integrative medicine specialist helping individuals and families who are dealing with Trisomy 21, ADHD, autism, and neurodevelopmental disorders.
 Formerly director of integrative medicine for Wheaton Franciscan Healthcare in Wisconsin, he is now in private practice with a special interest in the application of ecological principles in creating of a safer, more sustainable world for present and future.

-Dr. Shawn K. Centers will speak to professionals about the systems of the body affected in an autism diagnosis and how osteopathy addresses the systems individually as well as from an integrated perspective.
-Systems addressed include neurological, immunological, gastrointestinal, metabolic, and more.
+Dr. Shawn K. Centers will speak to professionals about systems of the body affected in an autism diagnosis, with particular regard to birth trauma, and how osteopathy addresses this.

 Learning objectives include the following: